-The Risk Management division provides services across 25 city departments and is comprised of workers’ compensation, safety and drug testing.
+The Risk Management division provides services across 25 city departments and is comprised of workers’ compensation and safety .
 The combined efforts of these teams help identify, analyze, administer, manage and control the city’s adverse exposure to financial, operational, and occupational safety risks and losses.

 The division’s main objective is to predict and reduce uncertain exposure to such risks and ensure they do not deflect endeavors from identified business goals.
 By recognizing, evaluating and controlling risks and hazards, risk management can help prevent harm to people, property, and the environment.Mission Statement